Gratitude

 Trekforce for lending a helping hand in exploring and developing the Park.

-Janus Foundation for help training the community to upskill around Park management.
+Janus Foundation for help training the community to upscale our park management skills.

 Ana Maria Ramirez for her diligent work in formulating a draft management plan for the park and surrounding communities.

-Emilia Torallai for her guidance, support and generosity.
+Emilia Toralla for her guidance, support and generosity.

 Light Hawk for support with planning and educational endeavours.

-Dr. Christian Prager for the use of his Bahlam Jaguar hieroglyph on our new logo (mayadictionary.de
+Dr. Christian Prager for the use of his Ba'alam Jaguar hieroglyph on our new logo (mayadictionary.de)

-G.E.F for support with a project to enhance community stewardship at Noj Kaax Meen Elijio Panti National Park.
+G.E.F for support with a project to enhance community stewardship at Noj K'aax H'Men Elijio Panti National Park.

-A.C.I.C.A.F.O.C. for the project Sastun Naat which has supported the preservation of our culture and land via school outreach and learning in the uses of medicinal plants.
+A.C.I.C.A.F.O.C. for the project Sastun Na'at which has supported the preservation of our culture and land via educational outreaches and learning in the uses of medicinal plants.

-The Black Rock Lodge the protection of the park through our ranger for patrolling monitoring and maintenances.
+The Black Rock Lodge who assists in the protection of the park through funding of our ranger so they can enforce the patrols, monitoring and maintenance within the park.

-Friends for Conservation and Development for supporting conversation education within our three communities.
+Friends for Conservation and Development for their collaborative support for conversation education within our three communities.

-Covid 19 has had a huge impact on our funding sources.
-Immense gratitude to all those who continued to volunteer in these extreme times.
+Covid 19 has had a huge impact on our funding sources, but we express immense gratitude to all those who continued to volunteer in those extreme times.